 Some subjects are covered by broad tests, which means that you'll need to brush up on topics outside your major.
 For example, the social studies test asks about U.S. history, world history, government, geography, economics, and psychology, and the science test asks about the scientific method, physical sciences, life sciences, earth sciences, and technology.
 A list of Wisconsin's required Praxis II tests and qualifying scores can be found on the ETS website at Wisconsin: Praxis Test Requirements.

 If you do not pass, you may retake the test as many times as necessary to receive a passing score.
-You must pass the subject area test before you may begin student teaching; there are no exceptions to this policy.
+You must pass the subject area test or have a major GPA of 3.0 before you may begin student teaching; there are no exceptions to this policy.